Relationships for Spiritual Growth

 Basically, no one can “make us” feel a certain way whether it’s fearful, insecure, jealous or angry.
 Their behaviour will only be resonating/echoing against our own pre-existing insecurities.

 A very wise man once said “meeting someone with a big ego is actually a blessing in disguise because they’ll draw to the surface all your own unresolved baggage that may have lain unknown and buried within you for many years”.
 The challenge then is to honestly own this baggage and take steps to heal and resolve it.

 So relationships can provide an invaluable opportunity to engage our self-observation and see what’s been triggered within us.

 Growing beyond your limitations.

 Not only is this very challenging but it also requires a generous degree of self-honesty.
-In this way, where a valued relationship is involved, we’ll take the trouble to work on these our own issues – even taking pains to rectify them.
+In this way, where a valued relationship is involved, we’ll take the trouble to work on and rectify these our own issues.
 We may seek help from professional sources instead of just grumbling about the situation to our friends.
-If both partners are open and willing to look at their old issues, then the relationship will probably blossom into something very deep, lasting and full of joy.
+If both partners are open and willing to look at their old issues, then the relationship will definitely change.
+It will blossom into something very deep, lasting and full of joy.
 This is why I’ve titled this article “relationships for spiritual growth”.
-The pain of potentially losing this person will act as a trigger for us to look deeply within ourselves and ……… grow way beyond the limitations of who we think we are!
+The pain of potentially losing this person will act as a trigger for us to look deeply within ourselves.
+Then there is the possibility to grow way beyond the limitations of who we think we are!